minprog/platforms/code_tools/1 linters/style/index.md

 You are free to ignore specific style errors in the code itself through `# noqa`.
 If you do, briefly elaborate below why you ignored that error.

 <textarea name="form[q1]" rows="5" required=""></textarea>

+## How to Submit

+Submit your repository URL below.
+This should look something like: `https://github.com/minprog-platforms/your_repo_name`.